 Talks slots are 30 minutes long with no Q&A after.
 If you want to answer questions, let the attendees know in your talk that you will be available during or after the conference to talk.
 Q&A sessions can often devolve into one lone brave (or loud) person asking about a topic the speaker isn’t comfortable discussing or that the rest of the attendees are not interested in, so we’ll be skipping them.

 A good proposal serves two purposes.
 It demonstrates you have a story the attendees will want to hear, and it shows that you can present this story in an engaging and exciting fashion.
-To show that, we want a few pieces of information.
+To show that, we want three pieces of information.

 The second thing we want is the details of your talk.
 This is more detailed information about how your talk will go down.
 Do you have an outline?
 What is the structure of your talk?
 How will you start?
-What will your conclusion be like?
+What is your conclusion?
 If you have live demos, how will you make sure they don't crash and burn?
 This information won't be made public.
 Also, if you don't know all of this when you propose, that is ok.
 Just give as much detail as you have.

-Here is an example of an abstract, details and a pitch (this is not a good submission, just an example of one that includes the information we asked about).
+Here is an example of an abstract, details and a pitch (this is not a good submission, just an example of the format we're looking for).

 So yeah, we probably would not accept this talk.
 But the proposal did give us a good idea of what it would be like.

-We will notify selected speakers within one week of the CFP closing.
+We will notify selected speakers within two weeks of the CFP closing.

 We cover speaker travel and hotel and give you a free ticket.
 Because preparing a talk is hard work and we want value your time, we also provide a small monetary fee to compensate you for your time.
 Last year it was $200 for every speaker.
 We expect it to be more this year.
 If this is a problem due to travel issues (it can sometimes be harder to travel internationally if you are being paid for work you will do while traveling), let us know and we can work something else out.